Traffic encryption (HTTPS)

 Securing custom domains

-To secure a custom domain (such as www.nycs.net instead of nycs.wildapricot.org), you need to purchase a custom security certificate that Wild Apricot can then install.
+To secure a custom domain (such as www.nycs.net instead of nycs.wildapricot.org), you need to purchase a custom security certificate that Wild Apricot staff can install on your site.
+After that, you can set your traffic encryption to Always.

-The cost of a one-year security certificate – which you purchase independently – begins around $100.
-To install the security certificate on your custom domain, we charge an initial fee of $50 and a renewal fee of $50.
+The cost of a one-year security certificate from a vendor other than Let's Encrypt begins around $100.
+To install the security certificate from a vendor other than Let's Encrypt on your custom domain, we charge an initial fee of $50 and a renewal fee of $50.

-The steps involved in purchasing and installing a custom security certificate are as follows:
+The steps involved in purchasing and installing a custom security certificate from a vendor other than Let's Encrypt are as follows:

-- Contact Wild Apricot support and provide the following information:
+- Have a full account administrator send an email to Wild Apricot support and provide the following information:

 - Country/region Name (2 letter code) – you can find your two-digit country code at: www.digicert.com/ssl-certificate-country-codes.htm